msecondi/Breathe-Server/README.md

   - Blurb about being human
   - Prompt: “What does being human mean to you?” + public feed of responses

+- **Fire Feed Page**
+  - Symbolic fire for anonymous emotional releases
+  - Submissions fuel the fire which grows daily

-- **Establish Problem Area Page**
+- **Establish Problem Area Page - _Future Update_**
   - Display articles, videos, and general information about the epidemic of disconnection
   - Mental health resources and the danger of unchecked distractions

-- **Introspective Page**
-  - Symbolic fire for anonymous emotional releases
-  - Submissions fuel the fire which grows daily/weekly

 ## Implementation

 ### Tech Stack

 - HTML, CSS, JavaScript
-- TailwindCSS (optional)
 - React, Axios
 - Node.js, Express
 - MySQL, Knex.js